Coaching is an individualized system designed to help clients achieve their goals using their own strengths, skills, and abilities.

 Classes take place in a convenient location in Jerusalem.
 Additional classes with our faculty in London and the US take place via an easy to use online platform.

 Be prepared to invest between 1-3 hours a week outside of regular classes.

 Classes are digitally recorded and made available for students who need to miss a class.

 Coaching is like any other business-it requires effort and persistence!
 To get you started JCI has a built in “Marketing your Business” module with Business Strategist Nathalie Garson to help you start working as soon as you graduate.

 The core curriculum of the JCI is designed to enable your work with the widest possible range of (adult) clients.
 Our graduates specialize in across the board coaching, including time management, parenting coaching, working with ADHD, emotional fitness, stress management and more.
 Our specialization tracks offer further specialization in several other areas.

 Great idea!
-Coaching skills are applicable to most other professions: teaching, psychology, health related fields, PR, rabbinics, law, management, you name it!
+Coaching skills are applicable to most other professions: teaching, psychology, psychiatry, health related fields, PR, rabbinics, law, management, you name it!
 In addition, your coach training and experience can give you an advantage when competing for high- level positions in any business or organizational setting.

 Our students have a wide variety of backgrounds.
-We have trained psychologists, social workers, clergy, teachers and people who have chosen coaching as their first career.
+We have trained psychologists, psychiatrists, social workers, clergy, teachers and people who have chosen coaching as their first career.
 What makes a good coach is based more on character, professionalism and people skills than on prior academic experience and degrees.

 No. Specialization is optional.
 Our core curriculum will give you an outstanding education that will give you what you need to work as a coach.